-In our view, the balance should lie in Aspiration 1: Protect environmental quality.
+In our view, the balance should lie in Aspiration 1: Protect environmental quality

-We broadly agree with the assessment (Paras 36-37) of the environmental and cultural assets that make Oxfordshire such a special place to live and underpin the economy, and agree wholeheartedly with Para 38: 'There is a long-term responsibility on us to ensure that these environmental and cultural assets are

-Oxon2050 Vision & Objectives CPRE Oxfordshire commentary, Feb 19 maintained and enhanced for the benefit of future generations.
+We broadly agree with the assessment (Paras 36-37) of the environmental and cultural assets that make Oxfordshire such a special place to live and underpin the economy, and also agree with Para 38: 'There is a long-term responsibility on us to ensure that these environmental and cultural assets are maintained and enhanced for the benefit of future generations.
 There is also a clear short to medium term benefit in terms of preserving our quality of life and the county's distinctive character.'